StevenBlack/intl/readme.md

 To make your forms localize themselves automatically call the oINTL.Localize() method in your form class hierarchy.
 To do so, place the following code in the INIT() method of your form class definition. |

 ```
-*-- Don't forget to call the ParentClass\!
+*-- Don't forget to call the ParentClass!
 ParentClass::Init()

 IF TYPE("_SCREEN.oINTL") == "O"